US journalist appears in court in Russia for second hearing on espionage charges that he denies

 Russia has signaled the possibility of a prisoner swap involving Gershkovich, but it says a verdict — which could take months — would have to come first.
 Even after a verdict, it still could take months or years.

-Lavrov also suggested the “fuss” made by U.S. journalists about any possible exchange is not helping talks to secure Gershkovich's release.
+Lavrov also suggested the “fuss” made by “the Americans” about any possible exchange is not helping talks to secure Gershkovich's release.

 Gershkovich is almost certain to be convicted.
 Russian courts convict more than 99% of the defendants who come before them, and prosecutors can appeal sentences that they regard as too lenient, and they even can appeal acquittals.